An ongoing enquiry started in 2015 | Contents

 ‘She received serious injuries incurred during a domestic dispute with Browne for which she sought medical treatment.’

-That statement looks carefully worded.
-It might be meant to imply that Browne inflicted the injuries, but it doesn’t actually say so.
+That carefully worded statement’s a fine example of the dark art practised by a skilled press agent.
+It might seem to imply that Browne inflicted the injuries, but it doesn’t actually say so.

 The autism factor